gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   .. note::

-     This means that *-t* should be used only in unusual situations, with extreme care.
+     This means that :switch:`-t` should be used only in unusual situations, with extreme care.

 .. _Elaboration_Control: